VantaTree/Bouncing-Ball-Terminal/README.md

 # Bouncing Ball Terminal

-A bouncing ball in your Termianl
+A Bouncing Ball in your Terminal

 ### Building:
 `make bounce`